St Paul’s College (Ponsonby) St Paul’s College (Ponsonby)

 - Checkpoints as appropriate in weeks 3, 6 and 9 per term

-CHEM AS3.2 (91388) Demonstrate understanding of spectroscopic data in chemistry - 3 credits.
+CHE AS3.2 (91388) Demonstrate understanding of spectroscopic data in chemistry - 3 credits.
 Test.

-CHEM AS3.7 (91393) Demonstrate understanding of oxidation-reduction processes - 3 credits.
+CHE AS3.7 (91393) Demonstrate understanding of oxidation-reduction processes - 3 credits.
 Test

-CHEM AS3.4 (91390) Demonstrate understanding of thermochemical principles and the properties of particles and substances - 5 credits.
+CHE 3.4 (91390) Demonstrate understanding of thermochemical principles and the properties of particles and substances - 5 credits.
 External exam

 Career Pathways